emtee40/ocaml-dkml/DEVELOPERS.md

 ### Rebuilding an installer

-1. Run CMake configure (`cmake -G` or a "configure" button in your CMake-enabled IDE) with the `ci-reproduce` configuration.
+1. Run CMake configure: Either run `cmake --preset ci-reproduce` or press a "configure" button in your CMake-enabled IDE with the `ci-reproduce` configuration.
+Use `ci-reproduce-windows-c` on Windows to place your build directory in `C:\build` to avoid the 260-character Windows path limit.

    > The `ci-reproduce` target will use [CMakePresetsGenerated.json](./CMakePresetsGenerated.json)
    > which captures the last git commits of all the [subprojects](./dependencies/fetch-git-projects.cmake)